 Election Day is the first Tuesday after the first Monday of November.
 You must be 18 years old to vote.
-The next presidential election will be in 2016.
-The presidency of the United States is a 4 year term obligation with a two term limit.
-The president is in charge of the executive branch.
-He is Commander-in-Chief of the armed forces; ensuring that our country is kept safe.
+The next presidential election is in 2020, and again every four years.
+The presidency of the United States is a four-year term with a two-term limit.
+The President of the United States sometimes referred to as POTUS, is in charge of the executive branch.
+He is Commander-in-Chief of the nation’s armed forces, ensuring that our country is kept safe.

 The Constitutional requirements to be president are:

 3. live in the US for 14 years.

 The Constitution does not elaborate on whether the 14 years can be cumulative or consecutive.
 John F. Kennedy was the youngest person elected president; he was 43 years old when inaugurated in 1961.

 The President of the United States lives and works in the White House.
 The president’s office inside of the White House is called the Oval Office.
 The first president to live and work in the White House was John Adams: he and his wife Abigail moved in on November 1, 1800.
 In nearly two-hundred years, 45 presidents have lived and worked in the White House.
 The address of the White House is 1600 Pennsylvania Avenue in Washington, D.C.
 The president flies on a specially equipped aircraft called Air Force One.
 The president uses a helicopter, known as Marine One, as transport between the White House and Air Force One based at Joint Air Base Andrews.

 Powers and Duties of the President

 The US Constitution outlines the powers and duties of the president in Article II.
 Along the powers and duties granted to and expected of the president are:

 - Serving as Commander in Chief of the armed forces,